France, Germany Stall Eurozone Growth In Fourth Quarter - UrduPoint

 France, Germany Stall Eurozone Growth In Fourth Quarter

-Eurozone growth slowed to a halt in the fourth quarter last year, dragged by contractions in major powers Germany and France which were held back by economic headwinds and political instability
+Economic growth in the eurozone slowed to a halt in the fourth quarter, dragged by contractions in major economies France and Germany, official data showed Thursday

-Official data Thursday showed growth stalling in the single-currency area -- disappointing predictions by analysts at Bloomberg and FactSet who forecast a 0.1-percent expansion.
+The stalling growth in the single-currency area disappointed predictions by analysts at Bloomberg and FactSet who had forecast a 0.1-percent expansion, after growth of 0.4 percent in the third quarter.

-The year ended in a marked slowdown compared to the third quarter -- which had exceeded analyst expectations with growth of 0.4 percent.

 Annual growth for 2024 stood at 0.7 percent in the 20-nation eurozone, after 0.4 percent the previous year -- entrenching Europe's economic stagnation compared to faster growing rivals the United States and China.